nachocaru/xaprb.com/content/blog/2009-08-30-a-script-snippet-for-aggregating-gdb-backtraces.md

 ---
 **Note: the bt-aggregate tool has been deprecated and replaced by the [pmp][1] tool, which can do all that and more.**

 A short time ago in a galaxy nearby, [Domas Mituzas wrote about contention profiling with GDB stack traces][2].
 Mark Callaghan found the technique useful, and contributed an awk script (in the comments) to aggregate stack traces and identify which things are blocking most threads.
-I&#8217;ve used it myself a time or five.
-But I&#8217;ve found myself wanting it to be fancier, for various reasons.
+I've used it myself a time or five.
+But I've found myself wanting it to be fancier, for various reasons.
 So I wrote [a little utility that can aggregate and pretty-print backtraces][3].
 It can handle unresolved symbols, and aggregate by only the first N lines of the stack trace.
-Here&#8217;s an example of a mysqld instance that&#8217;s really, really frozen up:
+Here's an example of a mysqld instance that's really, really frozen up:

 `<pre>bt-aggregate -4 samples/backtrace.txt | head -n12
 2396 threads with the following stack trace: